-It's important to remember that the best TV overall may not be the one best suited to your needs.
-If the TV you're buying isn't the right size for your living room, a sensible cost given your budget, or able to support the HDR formats you're keen to try out, then it won't be as perfect for you as it is for someone else.
-Combing through spec sheets can be pretty mind-numbing work too: that's why we've brought together our pick of the best TVs in this one guide, to help you choose the right one for you between them.
+We know that combing through spec sheets can be pretty mind-numbing work too: that's why we've brought together our pick of the best TVs in this guide, to help you choose the right one for you between them.

-You can also check out our best 4K TVs guide, or just the cheapest 4K TV prices for a truly bargain deal.
-But, if you're looking for the best-of-the-best TV out there today without limits or stipulations – or a particular resolution in mind – this is the place for you.
+You can also check out our best 4K TVs guide, the cheapest 4K TV prices, or our list of the best gaming TVs (if that's your main reason for buying).
+But, if you're looking for the best-of-the-best TV out there today, this is the place for you.

 - Best 4K Ultra HD Blu-ray players: to watch the highest-quality discs you can

-What is the best TV of 2020?
-Panasonic has released a number of new OLEDs this year, including the HZ1000, HZ1500, and an entry-level HZ980 model – but its the HZ2000 that shows the capabilities of today's high-end televisions at their best.
+What is the best TV of 2021?
+Panasonic released a number of new OLEDs last year, including the HZ1000, HZ1500, and an entry-level HZ980 model – but its the HZ2000 that shows the capabilities of today's high-end televisions at their best, even into the start of 2021.

 The HZ2000 has a custom OLED panel that elevates the already-incredible picture to new heights, putting Panasonic's experience in the world of master monitors to brilliant use.